Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Experiments

 \subsection{Ego-motion planning}

-\textbf{Metrics.}\; Unlike traffic simulation, in ego-motion planning only the ego vehicle is controlled and evaluated.
-Furthermore, the optimal policy is not one that perfectly matches the ground truth trajectory \emph{distribution}, but which minimizes planning metrics, such as collision rate, off-road rate, and ADE.
-For completeness, we also report the WOSAC Realism Meta-Metric, applied only to the ego trajectories, and the minADE over 32 sampled rollouts.
-With the exception of minADE, and in contrast to the traffic simulation task, the rollouts for evaluation are sampled deterministically, by choosing the mode of the policy at each timestep.
+\textbf{Metrics.}\; Unlike traffic simulation, in ego-motion planning only the ego-vehicle is controlled and evaluated.
+Moreover, the optimal policy is not the one that perfectly matches the GT trajectory \emph{distribution}, but which minimizes planning metrics, such as collision rate, off-road rate, and ADE.
+For completeness, we also report RMM, applied only to ego trajectories, and minADE over 32 sampled rollouts.
+With the exception of minADE, and in contrast to the traffic simulation task, the rollouts for evaluation are sampled deterministically, by choosing the most-likely mode at each timestep.

-\textbf{Policy.}\; To show that our fine-tuning approach can be applied to a more general class of policies beyond NTP, we parameterized the output of the ego policy as GMM.
+\textbf{Policy.}\; To show that our fine-tuning approach can be applied to a more general class of policies beyond NTP, we parameterized the output of the ego-policy as GMM.
 Specifically, we replace the final layer of the SMART network with two heads, a classification head that predicts the mixture densities and a regression head that predicts the means of the Gaussian distributions with fixed standard deviations (similar to, e.g., \cite{ivanovic2019trajectron}).
 Specifically, the GMM predicts 16 modes, each representing a 3-dimensional Gaussian distribution over the changes in x- and y-position and yaw heading.
-In contrast to the SMART traffic simulation policy that uses cross-entropy loss on all agents, the GMM-based ego policy is trained using negative log-likelihood loss and only predicts actions for the ego-vehicle.
+The final model comprises a total of 3.2M parameters.
+In contrast to the SMART traffic simulation policy that uses cross-entropy loss on all agents, the GMM-based ego-policy is trained using negative log-likelihood loss and only predicts actions for the ego-vehicle.
 When applying CAT-K rollout or top-K sampling to the GMM, we select the K most-likely modes of the GMM, and within each mode deterministically use the mean of the Gaussian.
-Also note that the ego policy operates in a mid-to-end manner, taking tracking results and HD maps as inputs, rather than in a fully end-to-end fashion that maps raw sensor observations to actions.
+Please note that ego-motion planning is a separate experiment from traffic simulation; hence, the ego-policy is not fine-tuned on the traffic simulation policy.
+Also note that the ego-policy operates in a mid-to-end manner, taking tracking results and HD maps as inputs, rather than in a fully end-to-end fashion that maps raw sensor observations to actions.